queelius/rstatlab/week2.md

 Reading CSV data in R
 ---------------------

-Data analysis using R often involves importing or reading data at some point.
-While R can read other data types, comma separated files (.csv) are much easier to work with.
+Often, you'll be getting data from a data file.
+A popular file format for data are comma separated files (.csv).
 Saving data files in .csv format is standard in practice.
 We use the command `read.csv` to read .csv data in R.

     read.csv(file, header = TRUE)